 Marketing automation involves software that automates marketing tasks, such as emails, social media posting, and CRM integration.
-The point of marketing automation is to make tasks in the short-term easier in order to contribute to long-term success.
+The purpose of marketing automation is to make tasks in the short-term easier in order to contribute to long-term success.
 It can be a huge advantage when used correctly and not relied upon as the sole means for generating leads.

 One of the main benefits of marketing automation is the ability to nurture prospects with customized content that moves them through the sales pipeline and converts them to a paying customer.

-Streamlining Your Process with Marketing Automation
+1. Improving Your Process with Marketing Automation

 Once marketing automation begins, your marketing processes will change.
 You’ll have more time for creating personalized content, refining email campaigns, and building relationships with customers and prospects.

 Streamlining your processes will lead to more efficiency, productivity, and customer satisfaction.